 On November 5, 1958, the Supervisors created the county-wide Bolivar County Library System and voted a half mil tax for its support.
 Requests for branches in Merigold, Shaw, Shelby, Rosedale, Gunnison, Mound Bayou, and Cleveland were received with other towns expressing a preference for regular bookmobile service.
 The first Board of Trustees were: Mrs. M. A. Bell, George Rodgers, Mrs. Jerome Lamensdorf, J. C. Box, and Mrs. Raynold Chiz.

 In January 1959, the Library System borrowed a bookmobile from the Mississippi Library Commission (MLC) and began bookmobile service.
 On April 3, 1961, the library purchased its own bookmobile, a 1960 Ford manufactured by Gerstenslager Company.
 Bobbie Outlaw was the first Bookmobile Librarian until succeeded by Ira K. Harris in the fall of 1963.
 Future director Ronnie Wise started out as Bookmobile Librarian in 1976.
-Bookmobile service ended around 1986.
+Bookmobile service ended in 1982.

 LePoint Cassibry Smith, Director, 1958-1986

 Emily Bell, Director, 2019-Present